Independent Review Process in Wisconsin

 Requesting an Independent Review

-An independent review is a process allowing an outside expert to provide a second look at your claim.
-Because the reviewer is not affiliated with you or the insurer, the reviewer can conduct an independent and unbiased review of your claim.
+An independent review is a process allowing an outside expert to review your claim or coverage request and make a final decision.
+Because the reviewer is not affiliated with you or the insurer, the reviewer can conduct an independent and unbiased review of your issue.

-1. An independent review is available when your health plan denies coverage for treatment because it maintains the treatment is not medically necessary or it is experimental.
-This includes denial of your request for out-of-network services when you believe the clinical expertise of the out-of-network provider is medically necessary.
-The treatment must be a covered benefit under the insurance contract.
+1. An independent review is available when your insurance company denies insurance coverage for a medical treatment because it determined the treatment is not medically necessary or it is experimental.
+This includes denial of your request for out-of-network services when you believe the clinical expertise of the out-of-network provider is medically necessary but the company does not agree.
+To qualify for independent review, the treatment must be a covered benefit under the insurance contract.

-2. An independent review is available when your health plan denies you coverage for treatment based on a preexisting condition exclusion.
+2. An independent review is available when your insurance company denies you coverage for treatment based on a preexisting condition exclusion.

-3. You may request an independent review if the insurer rescinds your health insurance policy or certificate.
-Rescission means the insurer retroactively cancels your policy or modifies the terms of the policy because it claims that you did not answer the health questions on the insurance application completely and accurately.
+3. An independent review is available if the insurance company retroactively cancels your health insurance policy or certificate.
+This could happen if the insurance company believes that you did not answer the health questions on the insurance application completely and accurately.

-4. If you and your insurer disagree about whether your dispute is eligible for independent review, you may request it be sent to an Independent Review Organization (IRO).
+4. If you and your insurance company disagree about whether your dispute is eligible for independent review, you may request it be sent to an Independent Review Organization (IRO).
 The IRO will decide if it has the authority to do the review.

-1. You may not request an independent review if the requested treatment is not a covered benefit.
-For example, if your policy specifically excludes coverage of weight loss treatments, your request to have the insurer cover your weight loss treatment would not be eligible for independent review, even if you believe the treatment is medically necessary.
+1. An independent review is not available if the requested treatment is not a covered benefit.
+For example, if your policy specifically excludes coverage of weight loss treatments, your request to have your weight loss treatment covered would not be eligible for independent review, even if you believe the treatment is medically necessary.

-The insurer’s final written decision on your grievance should include a notice explaining how to request an independent review.
-Send your written request for independent review to the address provided in the insurer’s final written decision within four months of the date the grievance procedure was completed.
+The insurance company's final written decision on your grievance should include a notice explaining how to request an independent review.
+Send your written request for independent review to the address provided in the company's final written decision within four months (120 days) of the date the grievance decision was provided to you.

 Be sure to include: